ansibleguy76/ansibleforms/README.md

 ```
 Note : The first time, the webapplication will ask to create the database and tables.
 So you might want to give enough privileges.

-### Run with docker with docker hub image
+### Get image from docker hub
-If you don't want to go through the hassle of a build.
+If you don't want to go through the hassle of a dockerbuild.
 Run a docker image directly from docker hub.

 If you want, you can use the latest build from docker hub (https://hub.docker.com/repository/docker/ansibleguy/ansibleforms)
 Note that we have deployed the solution in the `/app` folder inside the docker.
-So if you want your `forms.yaml`, your, logs, certificates and playbook reachable from within the docker image, you have to use a mount path or persistent volume and make sure it's mounted under `/app/dist/persistent`.
+So if you want your `forms.yaml`, logs, certificates and playbooks reachable from within the docker image, you have to use a mount path or persistent volume and make sure it's mounted under `/app/dist/persistent`.
 Make sure you have your environment variables set.
 Most variables fall back to defaults, but the MySQL database connection is mandatory.
 The image contains ansible and python3.
 The below command is merely an example.
 An example of a forms.yaml you can find here (https://github.com/ansibleguy76/ansibleforms/tree/main/server/persistent).
 ```
 docker run -p 8000:8000 -d -t --mount type=bind,source=/srv/apps/ansibleforms/server/persistent,target=/app/dist/persistent --name ansibleforms -e DB_HOST=192.168.0.1 -e DB_USER=root -e DB_PASSWORD=password ansibleguy/ansibleforms